AIDASoft/podio/README.md

 ## Preparing the environment

-Before building and installing this package, and everytime you need to use it, do:
+Full use of PODIO requires you to set the `PODIO` environment variable and modify `LD_LIBRARY_PATH` and `PYTHONPATH`.
+Some convenience scripts are provided:

+    # Set PODIO install area to `./install` and setup environment accordingly
     source ./init.sh

+or

+    # Setup environment based on current value of `PODIO`
+    source ./env.sh

+Or you can setup the environment entirely under your control: see `init.sh` and `env.sh`.

 ## Compiling

-Set up separate build and install areas, and trigger the build:
+If you are using the easy setup from `init.sh` then create separate build and install areas, and trigger the build:

     mkdir build
     mkdir install